 - Exposure to tobacco smoke before and/or after birth

 "Asthma is the most common chronic childhood disease in the United States,” says Robert Miller, MD, pediatric pulmonologist with Lehigh Valley Health Network.
 “It is estimated that there are approximately five million children in this country with asthma.
-Untreated asthma is the most common chronic disease causing school abscenses.
+Untreated asthma is the most common chronic disease causing school absences.

 “The financial and emotional impact of untreated asthma is great.
 Obesity, depression, poor self-esteem, poor school performance and family stress all can result from untreated asthma.”